 Our top-down macro analysis aims to identify favorable geographies (both countries and superregions), sectors and currencies.
-Committee members who are macro strategists continuously review a wide array of global economic, geopolitical, and macro-financial data to ascertain important secular trends that affect the investable universe.
+Committee members who are macro strategists continuously review a wide array of global economic, geopolitical, macro-financial and other data to ascertain important secular trends that affect the investable universe.
 Macro team presentations may focus on a notable economic region, currency, market cycle or specific geopolitical issue during Committee meetings as well as discussing any other major economic developments and answering committee inquiries about factors that may affect specific equity holdings.
 Macro analysis draws on numerous resources, including independent research from original sources (government and private sector data), databases, publications and outside research.
-Our internal macro team also conducts a wide variety of thorough statistical analysis to evaluate trends within regions and countries in terms of economic conditions, fiscal and monetary policy, politics and geopolitics, currency, and relative valuation.
+Our internal macro team also conducts a wide variety of thorough statistical analysis to evaluate trends within regions and countries in terms of economic conditions, fiscal and monetary policy, politics and geopolitics, currency, relative valuation and other factors.
 This process and discussion lead to the identification of regions, sectors and currencies that we believe are either attractive, or unattractive, based on our rigorous analysis of these trends and conditions.
 This analysis helps to determine the aggressiveness or defensiveness of the portfolio structure.

-Our bottom-up fundamental equity analysis is intensely research-driven, seeking to identify high-quality companies that are trading at a reasonable discount to our estimate of fair value and growth prospects.
+Our bottom-up fundamental equity analysis is intensely research-driven, seeking to identify highquality companies that are trading at a reasonable discount to our estimate of fair value and growth prospects.
 Each committee member who is an equity analyst is responsible for companies within specific industries and brings ideas to the committee for vetting of investment theses and analyzing new developments with the goal of ensuring that each security in a portfolio has the attributes Confluence looks for in its equity investments (e.g., sustainable competitive advantage, free cash flow, capable management, reasonable valuation given its growth prospects, among other considerations).
 Our International Equity and Global Equity portfolios also seek companies whose sales and cash flow growth are favorable in its given sector and when compared to its peers.
 We take a long-term approach to investing in individual securities.

 Confluence analysts begin by compiling data, including independent and Wall Street research, on individual securities.
 Data gathering includes reviews of specific company and regulatory documents, company calls and management interviews, newspaper and other media stories, industry publications, competitors' information and research reports.
 Much of the analysts' time is spent qualitatively analyzing this information to determine if a company possesses a sustainable competitive advantage that allows for product pricing flexibility.
 We do not use buy limits in International Equity or Global Equity portfolios; however, we seek to invest in high-quality companies when they are trading at a reasonable discount to our internal estimate of fair value.
-The International Opportunities strategy has a shorter investment horizon, greater portfolio turnover and is typically more concentrated than other Confluence Value Equity strategies.

-Typically, the equity research process begins with an equity analyst analyzing and writing a report on a proposed company (or recommendation) in his or her respective industry coverage.
+Typically, the equity research process begins with an equity analyst analyzing and writing a report on a proposed company (or recommendation) as well as compiling a quantitative model in their respective industry coverage.
 The information is disseminated to the International Equities Investment Committee and subsequently vetted by the committee.
 The vetting process is thorough, often requiring additional information or analysis.
 Portfolio management decisions are made at the committee level.